nanobox-io/nanobox-docs/source/cli/console.html.md

 ---
 title: console
+description: The 'console' command opens an interactive console inside a specified live component.
 ---

-The `console` command opens an interactive terminal inside a specified component in your live app.
+The `console` command opens an interactive console inside a specified live component.

 ### Usage
 ```shell